nrwl/nx/docs/shared/recipes/repo-types/integrated-in-package-based.md

 ## tsconfig.base.json

 Even if the project you added only uses javascript, a `tsconfig.base.json` file is generated in the root of the repo.
 This file is needed for the tooling that Nx provides.

-## .eslintrc.json

-Most Nx plugins will set up `eslint` for you so you can [Enforce Module Boundaries](/core-features/enforce-project-boundaries) between projects.
+Nx creates a typescript `path` alias for each library and then uses that path (rather than npm/yarn/pnpm workspaces) to allow local projects to reference the library.

 ## project.json

 The project itself will have a `project.json` file that defines all the tasks that can be run on the project.
 This includes tasks like `build`, `serve` and `test`.
 See [Use Task Executors](/plugin-features/use-task-executors) for more information.

+## Other Configuration Files

+Depending on the type of integrated project you created, there may be other configuration files.
+These could include files like `.eslintrc.json`, `jest.config.ts` and a project-level `tsconfig.json`.

 ## Code Generators